51Degrees/specifications/device-detection-specification/usage-examples.md

-For more details on the expected functionality see the [web integration](../pipeline-specification/features/web-integration.md) section of the pipeline specification.
+For more details on the expected functionality see the [web integration](../pipeline-specification/features/web-integration.md) section of the Pipeline specification.

 ## Automatic data updates

 All [data update](../pipeline-specification/features/data-updates.md)
 functionality should be part of configuration.
-This pipeline creation example demonstrates how to configure the pipeline to update the device detection data file when needed:
+This Pipeline creation example demonstrates how to configure the Pipeline to update the Device Detection data file when needed:

 ```c#
 // This parameter must be set to true for auto updates to work